The New DJI Mavic 3 Is Here To Make Aerial Masterpieces Happen

 Performance That Impresses

-For the first time ever, pilots can complete every step - from flight route planning to composition - all during a single flight.
+execute each step—from route planning to composition to time-lapse video recording—during a single flight.
 With an extended flight time of 46 minutes and a video transmission range of 8km, Mavic 3 can do it all.

 The Mavic 3 also allows for better stability and minimal video lag, even at 8km of transmission range, offering you greater peace of mind when you are up in the air.

-DJI's Mavic 3 is the company's first drone capable of transmitting a 1080p/60fps live feed.
-This means that the camera view is displayed at close to the specifications that the camera actually records.
-It also improves Mavic 3's responsiveness to your control.
+DJI's Mavic 3 drone is the first to ever send a 1080p/60fps live feed.
+In other words, the camera image is shown at a resolution that is nearly identical to what the camera actually records.
+Additionally, it improves Mavic 3's responsiveness to your control.

 Is The Mavic 3 Worth The Investment?